-AQS ID 06-001-0013 GPS coordinates 37.864767, -122.302741 Location Trailer within 50m east of Interstate 80 Address 1 Bolivar, Berkeley CA 94710 County Alameda Distance to road from gaseous probe (meters) I-80: 8 University Ave: 250 Traffic count (AADT, year) I-80: 280,400 (2017) University Ave: 18,800 (2017) Traffic count data were updated on April 1, 2020 and reflect the latest available data.
+AQS ID 06-001-0013 GPS coordinates 37.864767, -122.302741 Location Trailer within 50m east of Interstate 80 Address Bolivar Drive, Berkeley, CA 94710 County Alameda Distance to road from gaseous probe (meters) I-80: 8 University Ave: 250 Traffic count (AADT, year) I-80: 280,400 (2017) University Ave: 18,800 (2017) Traffic count data were updated on April 1, 2020 and reflect the latest available data.
 Groundcover Gravel, grass, small plants.
-Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured O 3 , NO x , CO, PM {2.5C} , Toxics, BC, UFP Spatial Scale Microscale (100 m) Notes The site is located 8 m downwind from I-80 and is designated as a near-road monitoring site, which is a category of sites designed to be representative of population exposure in the near-road environment.
-Due to the prevalence of areas that have large roadways adjacent to population centers, Berkley Aquatic Park is considered to be representative of area-wide air quality.
+Statistical Area San Francisco-Oakland-Berkeley CBSA Pollutants Measured O 3 , NO 2 , CO, PM 2.5 , BC, Toxics, UFP Spatial Scale Microscale (100 m) Notes The site is located 8 m downwind from I-80 and is designated as a near-road monitoring site, which is a category of sites designed to be representative of population exposure in the near-road environment.
+Due to the prevalence of areas that have large roadways adjacent to population centers, Berkeley Aquatic Park is considered to be representative of area-wide air quality.
+The Berkeley site went offline on October 1, 2021 due to electrical theft.
+Once electrical services were restored in January 2022, staff began working on site repairs and instrument upgrades.
+The site resumed operations and completed its startup audit on July 27, 2022, and all site parameters began reporting online effective January 2023.